MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 - In the default read committed isolation level, S locks are short duration, released as soon as they are used.
 The short duration locks are unlikely to lead to deadlocks.

-- If the UPDLOCK hint is used in a write, the transaction must have access to the latest version of the row, with a lock.
+- If the UPDLOCK hint is used in a write, the transaction must have access to the latest version of the row.
 If the latest version is no longer visible, it is expected to be possible to receive `Msg 3960, Level 16, State 2 Snapshot isolation transaction aborted due to update conflict` when SNAPSHOT isolation is in use.
 For an example, see [Work with snapshot isolation](#a-work-with-snapshot-isolation).

 ### <a id="exclusive"></a> Exclusive locks